Noise & Neighbor Etiquette in Apartment Living

 Sound carries easily through apartment walls and floors.
 Even regular activities like listening to music or moving furniture can bother neighbors more than you might think.

 Keep movie nights or music at a normal volume, and reach for headphones late at night.
-If you live at a place like The Pulse OKC, following these tips helps everyone enjoy the community at its best.
+Following these tips helps everyone enjoy the community at its best.

 Friendly Habits for Being a Good Neighbor